 Each area is rated from 0 to 5 stars with 5 being the best.
 The overall composite score is the "FANFARE Score".

-For the sweet tooth in you, Baskin Robins has a couple of stands as well as a cart throughout the concourse offering their usual favorite ice cream in a cone or dish ($5), as well as sundaes ($6) and ice cream sandwiches.
+For the sweet tooth in you, throughout the concourse Baskin Robbins has a couple of stands as well as a cart offering their usual favorite ice cream in a cone or dish ($5), as well as sundaes ($6) and ice cream sandwiches.

 The Storm offer not one, but two daily mascots in the form of Thunder and Jackpot.
 Thunder the dog leads the way, being the self-proclaimed mascot of the year for several seasons.
 Not to be confused with the Philly Phanatic, he is a member of the "Canis Thunderus" family and has no problem getting the Storm fans on their feet to show their support.
 Next up is Jackpot, who is a bit more obscure during the game, hiding behind the right field scoreboard.